pydicom/sendit/docs/README.md

 ## Steps in Pipeline
  1. [Dicom Import](dicom_import.md): The logic for when a session directory is detected as finished by the Watcher.
- 2. [Deidentify](deidentify.md): the defaults (and configuration) for the de-identification step of the pipeline.
+ 2. [Anonymize](anonymize.md): the defaults (and configuration) for the anonymization step of the pipeline.
 This currently includes just header fields, and we expect to add pixel anonymization.
- 3. [Storage](storage.md): Is the final step to move the de-identified dicom files to OrthanCP and/or Google Cloud Storage.
+ 3. [Storage](storage.md): Is the final step to move the anonymized dicom files to OrthanCP and/or Google Cloud Storage.
  4. [Error Handling](errors.md): an overview of how the application managers server, API, and other potential issues.